uasal/TIMESTEP-astro-research-handbook-public/Tutorials/Git Journal Project/PersonalJournal.md

     ```
 4) Your directory is now version controlled by Git, and has become your *Working Directory*.
 You'll notice that Git created a `.git` directory within your project directory.
 (If you don't see it, it's because it's hidden.
 In MacOS or Linux, use the command `ls -a`.
 In Windows, use the command `dir /ah`. )
 5) In your new directory, create a text file.
 Mine is called `LogEntry001.txt`.
-3) Using a text editor, write something in this file.
+6) Using a text editor, write something in this file.
 (You can use the Windows native Notepad for this purpose, or any other text editor).
-Here's what I wrote:
 ![LogEntry001.txt](Assets/20221201134527.png)
-6) Git's 'status' command lists the state of files in your working directory.
+7) Git's 'status' command lists the state of files in your working directory.
 Enter the following command:
     ```
     git status
     ```
-6) Git should respond by telling you that you have an *untracked file:* LogEntry001.txt, and then tell you to use "git add" to track, like this:
+8) Git should respond by telling you that you have an *untracked file:* LogEntry001.txt, and then tell you to use "git add" to track, like this:
 ![Untracked File](Assets/20221205230220.png)
-An 'untracked file is one that is still not 'versioned'... meaning that Git is aware it exists, but hasn't yet saved it in the repository database.
+9) An 'untracked file is one that is still not 'versioned'... meaning that Git is aware it exists, but hasn't yet saved it in the repository database.

 ### Adding Project Files to be Version Controlled

 1) At this point, your database does not contain any files.
-As we talked about in the first Git presentation, we have to move the file from the working directory to the Staging Area first, thereby telling Git we want to include it into the database during our next *Commit*. so, enter the command:
+As we talked about in the first Git presentation, we have to move the file from the working directory to the Staging Area first, thereby telling Git we want to include it into the database during our next *Commit*.
+We do this by entering the command
     ```
     git add LogEntry001.txt
     ```

 2) Git doesn't tell you anything after the `add` command, unless there is an error, so use `git status` again to check. you should see something like this:
 	![Git Status](Assets/20221205230343.png)
-1) Note that at this stage, your database is still empty... no files have yet to be *committed*.
+3) Note that at this stage, your database is still empty... no files have yet to be *committed*.
 Let's fix that now.
 Enter the following command with whatever message you'd like to save to describe the commit filled in after the '-m' switch:
    ```
    git commit -m "My first committed file"
    ```